 Restore Your Teeth in One Day

 While dental implants may sound complicated, our dentists can actually perform the entire procedure in a single office visit.
 We use the most advanced technology and implant dentistry techniques to make your treatment as fast and convenient as possible.
-Our team is qualified to handle every aspect of your care and provide unparalleled service from the comfort of our modern Hamden, CT, office.
+Our team is qualified to handle every aspect of your care and provide unparalleled service from the comfort of our modern offices in Hamden, East Haven, or Branford.

 For superior dental implant treatment, look no further than Cosmetic and Implant Dentistry of Connecticut.
 Get started by requesting a consultation with us today.
 You can reach us at: